-A simple test is to disconnect the thermostat and hard wire the fan motor directly.
+A simple test to determine if a full attic fan replacement is needed is to disconnect the thermostat and then hard wire the fan motor directly to the power source.
 If the motor works fine like that, a new thermostat is needed.
 If the motor doesn’t work, or hums, or makes noise, you need a new attic fan motor.

-Replacing the roof mounted attic fan motor involves climbing up in an attic with tools, safety gear, parts, water, and lighting.
-In some instances I have had to put plywood on top of the ceiling joists and bring a ladder up into the attic to reach the fan motor comfortably enough to work on it.
+Replacing the roof-mounted attic fan motor involves climbing up in an attic with tools, safety gear, parts, water, and lighting.
+In some instances, I have had to put plywood on top of the ceiling joists and bring a ladder up into the attic to reach the fan motor comfortably enough to work on it.

 HOW I REPLACE AN ATTIC FAN MOTOR

-Though it may be summer and hot in the attic, I always wear lightweight long sleeve work shirts.
-Insulation on the skin is not pleasant.
-What I do to help cool the attic is open a few windows in the home.
-With the attic hatch open this allows a natural flow of air upwards through the attic.
+To help cool the attic while I am working up there, I open a few windows in the home.
+The open attic hatch allows a natural flow of air upwards through the attic.
 It does make a noticeable difference when working up there.
 I also bring my water bottle with me.

-I used to try to remove the fan blade first so it would be easier to drop the motor, but the fan blade tends to be frozen on the motor shaft.
+I used to try to remove the fan blade first so it would be easier to drop the motor, but it tends to be frozen on the motor shaft.
 Now I remove the motor with the fan blade attached as it is easier to work on it on the ground.
 Have some penetrating oil for that.
 The fan blade is held in place on the motor shaft by an Allen screw.
 Every fan blade has a different size Allen screw.

-HOW I WIRE AN ATTIC FAN MOTOR
+HOW I WIRE A FAN

 3/8″ flexible metal conduit can usually be purchased at an electrical supply company.
 Some of them will cut it by the foot.

 The Home Depot stocks an attic fan thermostat that will work on several models of attic fans.
-They also stock one brand of attic fan replacement motor.
-Do not buy their fan motor unless you are absolutely sure it is the correct model.
+They also stock one brand of attic fan replacement motors.
+Do not buy their attic fan motor replacement unless you are sure it is the correct model.

 The above attic fan came up in a home inspection report on a house being sold.
 The homeowners needed to get it fixed right.
-I was not able to locate an attic fan replacement motor for this unit.
+I could not locate an attic fan replacement motor for this unit.
 I contacted a motor repair shop to see if they could repair the old motor.
 The motor shop told me that these motors are proprietary and their parts are not universally compatible.
 They suggested bringing the old motor to them to see if they could match it up with something.